To develop your dog!

 #2 – Teach your dog to trade

 If he has an object or a bone in his mouth, offer him something in exchange that is as attractive or even more so.
-For example, if your dog has one of your shoes, trade it with one of his favourite toys or a high-value treat.
-As soon as he drops it, tell him “give it” and then give him the toy or the treat.
+For example, if your dog has one of your shoes, trade it with one of his favorite toys or a high-value treat.
+As soon as he drops it, tell him “Drop it” and then give him the toy or the treat.

 This way you give him something he likes in exchange for your item and everyone comes out as a winner.
 This will make him understand that you don’t want to steal the object from him and that your approach does not announce a conflict.